 Guest Services Associate

-- This is a full-time or part-time, non-exempt position
+- This is a full-time, non-exempt position

 Full job description Guest Services Associate, click here.

 To apply, submit a cover letter and resume to email@example.com, subject: Guest Services Associate.

 Reporting to the Director of Development, the Institutional Giving Officer is responsible for raising financial support from institutional funders requiring proposals, both for unrestricted and restricted revenue.
 The candidate should have a proven track record in producing successful grant proposals, excellent writing and communication skills and the ability to work in an innovative work environment.

 - Identify, cultivate, solicit, and secure funding from a growing portfolio of institutional funders including foundations, state and federal sources, corporations and individual donors.

 - Set and achieve specific fundraising goals for all 5 divisions of bay.org including programs of The Bay Institute, the Eco Center, the Sea Lion Center and Aquarium of the Bay.

 - Write proposals, reports, letters of inquiry, briefing materials for meetings and site visits, internal memos, and other documents.

 - Work with Director to conceptualize, develop, and implement strategies and craft pitches to fit funders’ goals and requirements.
 Work with colleagues throughout the organization to gather information and data for proposals and reports, and develop content for proposals and program budgets.